jeremyandrews/Argus-app/memory-bank/activeContext.md

 - **Cross-Device Capabilities**: Preparing SwiftData models for future CloudKit integration to enable iPhone/iPad syncing

 ## Recent Changes
+- **Implemented persistent storage for SwiftData testing**:
+  - Transitioned from in-memory to persistent storage using a dedicated test database file
+  - Created a specific test database ("ArgusTestDB.store") in the documents directory to avoid production data interference
+  - Simplified architecture by removing dual-mode (in-memory/persistent) support and test mode toggle
+  - Enhanced reset functionality to specifically target test database files for reliable cleanup
+  - Maintained a fallback to in-memory storage if persistent storage creation fails
+  - Updated UI to display storage location and mode with clear visual indicators
 - Implemented SwiftData models to support the modernization plan:
   - Created Article, SeenArticle, and Topic models with proper SwiftData annotations
   - Reconfigured models to be CloudKit-compatible by adding default values to all required properties